rakannimer/todolist-amplify-nextjs/blog-post.md

 };
 ```

-And in our App component we initialize our state with the props we sent in `getInitialProps`
+And in our App component we initialize our state with the props we sent with `getInitialProps`

 ```typescript
 //<TypescriptOnly>